Charles Murray (political scientist): Divorce and remarriage

 By the 1980s, his marriage to Suchart Dej-Udom had been unhappy for years, but "his childhood lessons on the importance of responsibility brought him slowly to the idea that divorce was an honorable alternative, especially with young children involved."

 Murray divorced Dej-Udom after fourteen years of marriage and three years later married Catherine Bly Cox (born 1949, Newton, Iowa), an English literature instructor at Rutgers University.
 Cox was initially dubious when she saw his conservative reading choices, and she spent long hours "trying to reconcile his shocking views with what she saw as his deep decency".
 In 1989, Murray and Cox co-authored a book on the Apollo program, Apollo: Race to the Moon.
 Murray attends and Cox is a member of a Quaker meeting in Virginia, and they live in Frederick County, Maryland near Washington, D.C.

 Murray has four children, two by each wife.
 While his second wife, Catherine Bly Cox, had converted to Quakerism as of 2014, Murray still considered himself an agnostic.
-Murray describes himself as a "wannabe Christian" who takes faith seriously but has yet to acquire deep faith.
+Murray described himself in 2021 as a "wannabe Christian" who takes faith seriously but had yet to acquire deep faith.
+As of 2025, Murray now considers himself a Christian, and wrote Taking Religion Seriously, exploring rational arguments for faith.